 Provide a little sanctuary for your guests; a retreat where they can go and regroup.
 These guest bedroom ideas can help ensure your guests feel cozy and welcome in your home.

-Consider using only a fitted sheet topped by a comforter, especially if your guest has limited use of his or her hands (such as arthritis causes).
 The comforter or duvet (removable, washable comforter cover) replaces the bedspread and top sheet.
 As an added guest bonus it's a cinch to make - just fluff and go.

 Foam or down?
 Ask your guests if they have a preference in advance.